jakewhlr/cs457/pa2/README.md

 # CS457 Database Management Systems
-## Programming Assignment 1: Metadata Management
+## Programming Assignment 2: Basic Data Manipulation
 #### Sui Cheung, Eric Olson, Jake Wheeler

 ## Assignment Overview
-"In this assignment you will write a program that allows a database user to manage the metadata of their relational data.
-By metadata, we mean the database’s own information (e.g., database’s name, creation time, owner) as well  as the properties of the tables (e.g., table’s names, attributes, constraints program."
+"In this assignment you will write a program that allows a database user to insert, delete, modify, and query their data on basic tables (i.e., no table joins).
+It is assumed that the database and table structures (i.e., their metadata) are ready, which should have been completed in the frst assignment."

 ## Implementation
 This database metadata management application is implemented using Python 3, and allows for the creation, deletion, and altering of databases and tables.
 Databases are created as subdirectories within the `databases` directory in the root of the repository.
 Within those directories, tables are created with the format: